Kidney Pain vs Back Pain: Know the Difference

 How to Identify Kidney Pain?

-Kidney pain is felt in the flank.
+Kidney pain is felt in the flank, back, side, belly and groin.
 Flank is the section located on either side of the spine in between the lower area of the hips and rib cage.
-The pain can also take place in the lower back, abdomen, and groin.

 Kidney Pain Treatment